Security Advisory Opinions

 SAOs are a referral to “Washington agencies;” note the use of the plural form.
 Several agencies check the individual’s background through their own systems and pass the results back to a central point.
 It is never possible to find out exactly where the SAO is at any one point in time.

-The U.S. Department of State claims that 80% of all SAOs are cleared within two weeks.
-There is no prediction ever made of the length of time it will take.
-Some posts may tell applicants the “average for an SAO is X weeks/months”, but this is anecdotal and only an AVERAGE for the recent experience of their post.
+The U.S. Department of State states that most SAOs are cleared within 60 days, but there is no prediction ever made of the length of time it will take.
+Some posts may tell applicants the "average for an SAO is X weeks/months", but this is anecdotal and only an AVERAGE for the recent experience of their post.

 Office of International Affairs